 What is Informed Nutrition?

-Seniors can start assessing their nutritional needs by taking the simple step of “knowing their numbers” for cholesterol, blood pressure, blood sugar and body mass index.
-Taking stock of what foods can help or hurt these numbers lets seniors make healthier choices that are based on “informed nutrition.”
+Older adults can start assessing their nutritional needs by taking the simple step of “knowing their numbers” for cholesterol, blood pressure, blood sugar and body mass index.
+Taking stock of what foods can help or hurt these numbers lets seniors make healthier choices that are based on “informed nutrition” and start their path toward healthy eating.

 “I learned to keep track of my blood pressure, cholesterol, blood sugar, and BMI.
 I talked to my doctor about starting healthier eating habits that addressed the numbers I was concerned with.
 I also accounted for two things: health conditions that already affect me and ones that I’m at risk for,” said Amada Senior Care client Rose McDenton.